daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-01-12-16S-Analysis-in-Mothr-Part-1.md

 WSH201 = TP4
 WSH202 = TP4

 This sub-sampling to 1000 sequences removes all of TP1 (eggs) and TP2 (embryos 5 hpf).
 We remove 2/4 of TP3 and TP4 (embryos 38 hpf and embryos 65 hpf).
-We also remove one metamorphosed recruit and one attached recruit.
+We also remove  one attached recruit sample.

 We know that DNA concentrations were very low for the TP1-TP3 samples so we may need to remove them from the analysis or would have to consider that the microbial communities will be different due to sequencing depth and DNA extraction artifacts.

-We did not have too low of DNA for the other lifestages, however, so we need to think about how to deal with these.

 If we need to standardized sampling depth for all of our samples, then we would need to remove these samples.

-*Why are our sampling depths so low?*

 #### Subsampling the sample set

-We are going to generate a rarefaction.
+We are going to generate a rarefaction curve and subsample to 1000 sequences.
 Calculating the observed number of OTUs using the Sobs metric (observed number of taxa) with a freq=100 to output the data for every 100 sequences samples - if you did every single sample that would be way too much data to output.

 ```
 rarefaction.single(shared=mcap.opti_mcc.shared, calc=sobs, freq=100)